David I. Stern

 Energy Economics:

-Energy and Economic Growth: I worked with Jack Pezzey, Astrid Kander, Kerstin Enflo, Yingying Lu, Mar Rubio, Zsuzsanna Csereklyei, and Akshay Shanker on understanding the role of energy in economic growth in the long run - over one to several centuries.
-We have published five papers on this topic: Stern and Kander (2012), Stern and Enflo (2013), and Kander and Stern (2014), Csereklyei et al. (2016), and Stern et al. (2021).
+Energy, Economic Growth, and Economic History: I worked with Jack Pezzey, Astrid Kander, Kerstin Enflo, Yingying Lu, Mar Rubio, Zsuzsanna Csereklyei, and Akshay Shanker on understanding the role of energy in economic growth in the long run - over one to several centuries.
+We published five papers on this topic: Stern and Kander (2012), Stern and Enflo (2013), and Kander and Stern (2014), Csereklyei et al. (2016), and Stern et al. (2021).
 We find that the greater energy availability that resulted from switching to coal enabled an acceleration in the rate of economic growth.
 However, energy contributes less to growth when it is more abundant, and the right incentives were needed to encourage innovation to exploit coal.
 We also have one, so far unpublished, working paper that explains the decline in energy intensity over time.
 This research was largely funded by an ARC Discovery grant (DP12), and we also won a grant from the Handelsbanken foundation in Sweden for research on this topic.
+This is a topic I am interested in exploring more.

 Electricity and Infrastructure:

 Energy Efficiency: I was the chief investigator on an ARC Discovery grant (DP16) on "Energy Efficiency Innovation, Diffusion and the Rebound Effect."
 Stephan Bruns and Alessio Moneta were partner investigators.
 Zsuzsanna Csereklyei was a postdoctoral research fellow working on the grant in 2016-2017.
 Zsuzsanna worked on the technology diffusion aspects, while Stephan and Alessio collaborated with me on estimating the economy-wide rebound effect.
-We published six papers as a result of this grant:
+We published seven papers, described below, as a result of this grant.
+I am not working on this topic currently, but would be interested in collaborating in this area.

 1. Zsuzsanna Csereklyei and I looked at the effects of restructuring of the US electricity sector on investment in generation capacity, in particular higher efficiency technologies.